imagej/workshops/workshop.md

 To solve the second problem, we suggest using metadata-rich data structures like `xarray` to encode the dimensions within your datasets.

-## Addendum 2: Jupyter Notebook
+## Addendum 3: Jupyter Notebook

-Jupyter Notebooks provide a fantastic interactive setting for constructing sharable workflows, and we can utilize PyImageJ in Jupyter just as we have earlier in the workshop.
+Jupyter Notebooks provide a powerful interactive setting for constructing sharable workflows, and we can utilize PyImageJ in Jupyter just as we have earlier in the workshop.

 To experiment with Jupyter, we must first install it, which we can do with the following command: